Skip to content

 • refRangesWithHaplotype In general, most assemblies will produce haplotypes at most reference ranges.
 However, large deletions may span an entire reference range or more, resulting in a missing range.
 A large number of missing ranges may indicate a problem with the assembly or the alignment.

-Imputation Metrics
+Imputation metrics

 Calculate imputation metrics for an hvcf file created by the Imputation pipeline